Frequently Asked Questions

 8. Will there be any fundraising activities?

 The league relies on corporate sponsorships to supplement registration fees.
-Additionally the league may hold fundraising activities such as restaurant proceeds when eating out at designated restaurants.

 Section 3: Team Questions